apache/fury-site/docs/json/kotlin.md

 ## Installation

-The runtime supports Kotlin/JVM metadata ABI 2.3 and is built with Kotlin 2.3.20.
+The runtime accepts model metadata supported by Kotlin's strict metadata reader and is built with Kotlin 2.3.20.
 Use the same Fory version for every module:

 ```kotlin title="build.gradle.kts"
 plugins {